Guryansh/Stock-Price-Prediction/README.md

 ## Dataset

-The dataset used in this project consists of historical stock prices, including the Open, High, Low, Close prices, and Volume of Apple Stock.
-The model is trained using the closing prices for the past 60 days to predict the next day's closing price.
+The dataset used in this project consists of historical stock prices, including the Open, High, Low, Close prices, and Volume of Apple Stock via Yahoo API.

 ## Model Architecture